Steve Souza: Personal life

 Souza is second generation Portuguese American.
 His grandparents were originally from the Azores islands in Portugal before settling in California in the early 20th century.
+Souza has two sons Nick and Cody who are also musicians playing guitar and bass respectively.

 In June 2012, Souza disclosed that the nickname "Zetro" comes from a cartoon whale he saw in high school.
 However in June 2019, Souza revealed that initially the name began as 'Zet,' which came from a random word that he had uttered throughout the entirety of an LSD trip in 1979, which friends gave him as a nickname afterwards.
 This remained his nickname until around 1982.
 While roadie-ing for a local band, a fellow roadie called him 'Zetro' instead and the name has stuck ever since.

 In a July 2018 interview, Souza called himself a supporter of President Donald Trump, as he cites the low unemployment rate and the meetings with North Korean leader Kim Jong-un being beneficial to the country.
 Regarding Kim, Zetro mentioned: "I think that's great – that's what you need to do.
 People need to touch together, not do it through channels".